cknizek/ZynqParrot24/README.md

 ![Lakeroad components](https://github.com/cknizek/ZynqParrot24/blob/main/assets/lakeroad_components.png?raw=true)

 I’ll briefly note that what’s “optimal” can vary between design contexts.
 In the case of ZynqParrot, we are explicitly trying to reduce consumption of LUT primitives and increase consumption of DSP48E1 primitives.
 But this is not always the case.
-It could the reverse, or it could even be using Lakeroad to compile a more efficient mapping of BRAM18/36 slices from a design.
+It could be the reverse, or it could even be using Lakeroad to compile a more efficient mapping of BRAM18/36 slices from a design.

 One of the really interesting things about Lakeroad is that it can be extended to contexts beyond DSPs.
 For example, I spent a fair amount of time this summer exploring the usage of Lakeroad on BRAM slices.
 Interestingly, it may even be possible to extend Lakeroad beyond the context of FPGAs.
 My mentor Dan spoke about how we could possibly use Lakeroad on SKY130.
 This summer we used Lakeroad to more efficiently synthesize unsigned multiplication/addition from the BaseJump STL library onto the PYNQ Z2 FPGA.